edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

     To do a fresh start, your need to rebuild the image.

+!!! failure
+    > Could not set up host forwarding rule 'tcp::8443-:8443'

+    This means that the port is not available on the host.
+Try removing the service that uses this port or change the host port (left hand side) to another port number, e.g. `tcp::18443-:8443`.

 ### Connect, explore, configure

 In this step, we connect to the machine that has the image installed via SSH, validate the installation, and do some manual configurations.